Carl Martin: Coaching career

 Martin moved to London to pursue a career in coaching and initially had a part-time role with Watford coaching their U15s.
 A few months later, he went full-time and coached the U18s.

 In January 2019, Martin joined Southampton as U18s coach before being put on a year-long sabbatical at the beginning of the 2020–21 season so he could develop a better understanding of an elite first team environment.
 Under Martin, Southampton U18s won the Premier League South during the 2021–22 season before losing to Manchester City in the National U18s Premier League final.
 On 30 June 2022, he stepped up to support the senior side.
 Following the sacking of Will Still on 2 November 2025, Martin left his position at the club.

+On 5 July 2026, it was announced that Martin had been appointed as the Under-18s head coach for Brighton & Hove Albion.